codecraftsuk/web-dev-bootcamp/week_01_git/README.md

 Git merging is the process of taking the changes from one branch and applying them to another branch.
 This is often used when you have made changes to a separate branch and want to combine those changes with the main branch (often called "master" branch) of the code.

-In this exampke, a new **feature** branch was created and a change was made i.e. adding a title using the **h1 tag**.
+In this exampke, a new 'feature' branch was created and a change was made i.e. adding a title using the 'h1 tag'.
 To merge this new feature that has been created to the main branch, the following steps can be taken:

 1. Switching to the branch that you want to merge the changes into (usually the main branch)